 - Listening attentively without interrupting or trying to steer them away from certain topics

-- Making sure all information exchanged is clear and concise
+- Making sure all of the information exchanged is clear and concise

 - Summarizing key points at the end of the meeting so nothing gets lost